Tanq16/blog_site/_posts/2022-07-24-aws-saa-notes.md

 ## EC2 (Elastic Compute Cloud)
 * In a Security Group, all inbound traffic is blocked by default and all outbound traffic is allowed by default.
-* Three different networking devices →
+* Three different networking devices &rarr;
     * ENI (Elastic Network Interface) is for basic networking, the default option and is lowest in cost.
     * Enhanced Networking is for requirement of high throughput.
     * EFA (Elastic Fabric Adapter) is used to accelerate HPC and ML stuff and for an OS-level bypass.
-* Placement Groups are a logical grouping of instances →
+* Placement Groups are a logical grouping of instances &rarr;
     * Cluster PG is used for low latency and high throughput but cannot span multiple AZs (both of the remaining ones can).
     * Spread PG is used when instances that need to be on different underlying hardware.
     * Partition PG is used when set of instances are to be put in a given partition for compliance needs or hadoop based stuff.